-- Externship seminars provide general skills support but (due to conflicts/confidentiality) cannot provide support specific to the student's assignments. - □ Schedule frequent meetings to give the students a chance to ask questions; ask them to repeat back the assignment/instructions to ensure understanding. - Students are afraid of looking dumb or inexperienced or may not know what they do not know.
+- Externship seminars provide general skills support but (due to conflicts/confidentiality) cannot provide support specific to the student's assignments. - □ Students are afraid of looking dumb or inexperienced or may not know what they don't know. - Schedule frequent meetings to give the students a chance to ask questions; ask them to repeat back the assignment/instructions to ensure understanding.

-ABA Standard 303 (c)
+New ABA Standard 303 (c)

-- American Bar Association Standard 303 (c) mandates law schools offer a curriculum that requires each student satisfactorily complete one or more experiential course(s) totaling at least six credit hours.
+□ American Bar Association Standard 303 (c) mandates law schools offer a curriculum that requires each student satisfactorily complete one or more experiential course(s) totaling at least six credit hours.
 An experiential course must be a simulation course, a law clinic, or an externship field placement, as defined in Standard 304.
-More specifically, 303 (c) indicates: - A law school shall provide education to law students on bias, cross-cultural competency, and racism: (1) at the start of the program of legal education, and (2) at least once again before graduation. - □ For students engaged in law clinics or field placements, the second educational occasion will take place before, concurrently with, or as part of their enrollment in clinical or field placement courses.
+More specifically, 303 (c) indicates:

+- A law school shall provide education to law students on bias, cross-cultural competency, and racism: (1) at the start of the program of legal education, and (2) at least once again before graduation. - □ For students engaged in law clinics or field placements, the second educational occasion will take place before, concurrently with, or as part of their enrollment in clinical or field placement courses.